 At Taylor, we seek to shape you on and off campus for your goal of entering the health field.
 Through interdisciplinary programs, you will have the ability to gain top-of-the-line, hands-on experience in biology, chemistry, kinesiology, public health, and psychology.
 You can train clients in better health practices, assist in rehabilitation of hospital patients, or teach community members how to prevent and/or treat chronic disease.

-Taylor’s adult diabetes prevention program brings Taylor student into the local health clinics for nutrition and exercise intervention sessions, as well as individual health education, provided by Taylor students.
+Taylor’s adult diabetes prevention program brings Taylor students into the local health clinics for nutrition and exercise intervention sessions, as well as individual health education, provided by Taylor students.
 The curriculum, approved by the Center for Disease Control, is designed to help individuals at risk of diabetes or other chronic diseases.
 Participating students take a semester-long training course that covers nutrition education principles, behavior modifications and listening skills, exercise prescription, and medical ethics.

 In collaboration with Ball Memorial Hospital (part of IU Health), this program brings patients to campus for a sustained maintenance cardiac rehab program, which focuses primarily on exercise.
 Students work with a member of Ball Memorial’s cardiopulmonary team to provide patients with appropriately tailored exercise sessions.
 The students check patients’ vital signs and monitor them during exercise while creating patient-professional relationships with members of the community.

 Our students take part in hospital internships at Marion General Hospital and Ball Memorial Hospital that provide valuable observations and experiences.
 You will assist cardiopulmonary teams in a variety of cardiac rehabilitation opportunities—including cardiovascular surgery, echocardiograms, heart catheterization, nutrition and chronic disease coaching, and bariatric and oncology services.